Karilli/CVRP-solver/README.md

 # Ideas for future
 * learn neural network as destroy/repair heuristic
-* repair heuristic, that does not take into a count the second route to depot
+* repair heuristic, that does not take into a count the second route to depot (easier creation of new routes)
 * start with random subset of locations, optimize it, iteratively add a few random locations
   * dont start with random subset, but with locations nearest to depot
 * repair heuristic that starts with the smallest route and adds the best locations until the capacity is exhausted